Creating a Sales Dashboard Using Angular and Google Charts

 The source code from this tutorial is available on GitHub.

-For getting started with Angular, you need to install Angular CLI using Node Package Manager (npm):
+To get started with Angular, you need to install Angular CLI using Node Package Manager (npm):

 npm install -g @angular/cli